 Research and Policy Officer

-Ben is a Research and Policy Officer.
 Ben joined CUAC from Chancellery Operations at the University of Melbourne, where he worked closely with the Vice Chancellor and senior chancellery staff on communications and research projects.
 Ben also has experience working for the research-based strategy consultancy Andrews Group, and was policy intern at Goodstart Early Learning.

 Ben holds a Master of Public Policy and Management and a Bachelor of Arts (Hons) from the University of Melbourne.